-Hassell is currently Deputy Secretary for Tax Policy for the Department of Revenue, where he coordinated department decisions on all aspects of tax policy.
+Hassell has previously served as Deputy Secretary for Tax Policy for the Department of Revenue, where he coordinated department decisions on all aspects of tax policy.
 Hassell evaluated the impact of proposed tax legislation, regulations, policies, procedures and public statements, as well as researched and prepared tax revenue projections for the Office of the Budget and the Governor.
-He oversees the bureaus of Research and Audits, the Board of Appeals and the Economic Development Office.
+He oversaw the bureaus of Research and Audits, the Board of Appeals and the Economic Development Office.
 Hassell has authored three tax policy articles published in State Tax Notes, a leading multi-state tax news source.

 Hassell is an Erie native who graduated valedictorian of Strong Vincent High School in 1979.
 He earned a Bachelor of Arts from Westminster College and a Master of Science in Public Management and Policy from Carnegie-Mellon University’s Heinz School of Urban and Public Affairs.
 Hassell also completed a program for senior executives in state and local government offered by Harvard University’s John F. Kennedy School of Government.

-Hassell has worked for the Department of Revenue since 1995, and he worked for Revenue from 1981 to 1985.
-For the nine years he departed from department service, Hassell served as budget specialist for the Pennsylvania Senate Appropriations Committee.
+Hassell has worked for the Department of Revenue since 1995, and previously worked for the department from 1981 to 1985.
+During the nine years between, Hassell served as budget specialist for the Pennsylvania Senate Appropriations Committee.

 Hassell resides in Susquehanna Township, and he and wife Ellen are proud parents of three children, Rosie, Ben and Lydia.